Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 {.is-info}

 The robot is dicussed in the Duet forum at: [robot thread](https://forum.duet3d.com/topic/17421/robotic-kinematics/285) and in a few additional forum threads about robot prototypes.

+Current status:
+* some settings moved to B"robotType", so P"closedChain" is not necessary any more.
+CoreXY now has submodes like XY, YZ, XZ

 # Configuring a Robot printer